defshef/dojo-knn/presentation/slides/03-ml/04-ml-terms.md

 ## Classification

 ### We're solving a classification problem
-> what is the species of this iris?
+> is this iris versicolor, setosa or virginica?

 ### There are other kinds...
 - regression, like predicting a numeric house price